Refuting the Direct Sum Conjecture for Total Functions in Deterministic Communication Complexity: The Counterexample

 \begin{proposition} Given $2^{k-1}<\cstTopMultS<2^{k}$, then rank, fooling set, monochromatic rectangles and discrepancy lower bounds cannot prove that $\comp{\overOp{\phi_i}{\cstTopMultS}}\geq (i+1) \times k$. \end{proposition}

-\begin{proof} Assuming that a matrix $M$ has rank (resp. fooling set, monochromatic rectangles, inverse discrepancy) $c$, it is the case that for any $l$, $\overOp{M}{l}$ has at most rank (resp. fooling set, monochromatic rectangles, inverse discrepancy) $c \times l$.
+\begin{proof} Assuming that a matrix $M$ has rank, fooling set, monochromatic rectangles or inverse discrepancy $c$, it is the case that for any $l$, $\overOp{M}{l}$ has at most rank, fooling set, monochromatic rectangles or inverse discrepancy $c \times l$.

-Applying this to $\overOp{\phi_i}{\cstTopMultS}$ we can upper bound the rank (resp. fooling set, monochromatic rectangles, inverse discrepancy) by $c \cstTopMultS^{i+1}$ where $c$ is some initialising constant.
-Taking the log of this gives us $\log{c}+(i+1)\times \log{B}$ and since $\log{B}<n$, when $i$ becomes large enough the gap between the lower bound provable via this technique and the bound we are aiming for becomes arbitrarily large. \end{proof}
+Applying this to $\overOp{\phi_i}{\cstTopMultS}$ we can upper bound the rank, fooling set, monochromatic rectangles or inverse discrepancy by $c \cstTopMultS^{i+1}$, where $c$ is some initialising constant.
+Taking the logarithm of this gives $\log{c}+(i+1)\times \log{B}$ and since $\log{B}<k$, when $i$ becomes large enough the gap between the lower bound provable via these techniques and the bound we are aiming for becomes arbitrarily large. \end{proof}